Before and after colonizers

 My grandmother of course, was personally known to me.
 I have talked with her, been held by her, kissed by her, sat on her lap… She lived with us for a time… You get what I’m saying.

 If matrilineal descent were the only factor that mattered in any racial, ethnic, or religious affiliation, I would be nothing but a born 100% Native American.
 Fortunately for my children and grandchildren patrilineal matters too.
 Like me, they also have a clear lineage to women and men on Dawes Rolls.
-This lineage is why I and many of my descendants are enrolled members of the Muscogee (Creek) Nation.
+This lineage is why I and the majority of my descendants are enrolled members of the Muscogee (Creek) Nation.

 I believe my 4 major ethnicities (Mvskoke, Jewish, Dutch, and English) are 100% complete layers, not 25% of each and not only that but I feel them, I know the people, I am connected.
 It’s not myth or lore or the result of a surprise DNA finding.

 I do find my DNA results to be informative though.
 For instance I was thrilled to discover African DNA, that confirms a common understanding that most Mvskoke have black ancestry as well.
-I’m excited and dying to know more, but I don’t know the people; I can’t claim I’m an African American.
+I’m excited and dying to know more, but I don’t know the people; I can’t run around claiming I’m an African American.
 An ally is what I’ll always likely be.